SENIOR RESEARCH ASSOCIATES

 Randal Scott, M.A.

 Randal Scott received an M.A. in Museum Studies from The George Washington University in 2005, with an emphasis in Collections Management and Anthropology, following a B.A. in History from the University of Nebraska.
 After completing his M.A., Mr. Scott worked for the Smithsonian Institution’s Anthropology Department, where part of his work entailed archival research of the archaeology collections.
 He has also worked for the National Park Service in Anchorage, Alaska, and at a restored Spanish presidio in South Texas.
 Mr. Scott has collections management and historical research experience involving a diverse range of museum and archival collections, as well as a strong understanding of database administration.
-Since joining Morgan, Angel & Associates in 2009, Mr. Scott has helped conduct research on tribal trust claims, natural resource management, and Superfund sites.
+Since joining Morgan, Angel, Brigham & Associates in 2009, Mr. Scott has helped conduct research on tribal trust claims, natural resource management, and Superfund sites.

 Alison Shein, M.A.

-Alison Shein joined Morgan, Angel & Associates in 2004, and has since worked on projects related to Federal Indian policy, natural resource issues, and Superfund litigation.
+Alison Shein joined Morgan, Angel, Brigham & Associates in 2004, and has since worked on projects related to Federal Indian policy, natural resource issues, and Superfund litigation.
 Prior to joining the firm, she worked for Marine Consulting Inc., conducting archival research on the U.S. Navy and other topics for asbestos-related litigation.
 Ms. Shein received an M.A. in Writing from Johns Hopkins University in May 2007 following a B.A. in English from The George Washington University in 2002.

 RESEARCH ASSOCIATES